Dabrencreationz/brenda-data-portfolio/README.md

 # Brenda Okonofua – Data Analyst

 Hello!
 I am a fast-learning, detail-oriented Data Analyst with a growing passion for using data to drive smart business decisions.
-I specialize in SQL, Excel, and visualization tools, and I am currently exploring how AI can enhance data analysis workflows.
+I specialize in SQL, Excel, and visualization tools, and I am currently exploring how AI can enhance data analysis workflows with a background in software engineering.

 ---

-## 💼 Projects
+## Projects

-### 🏋️‍♀️ Fitness Center Database & Reporting System
+### Fitness Center Database & Reporting System

 **Tools**: SQL, Excel